keboola/connection-docs/management/account/index.md

 {: .image-popup}
 ![Screenshot -- Enable U2F -- Step 3](/management/account/enable-u2f-2.png)

-After click **Add** activate your security key, following your security key's documentation(e.g. pressing button):
+Then activate your security key, following your security key's documentation (e.g., pressing a button):

 {: .image-popup}
 ![Screenshot -- Enable U2F -- Step 4](/management/account/enable-u2f-3.png)

-After redirect you can see notification `The new u2f device "my-u2f-device" was added.` And info about `Multi-factor authentication is enabled.`, and `You have configured 1 device.`:
+Once you are redirected, you will get the following notification: `The new u2f device "my-u2f-device" was added.` You will also see that `Multi-factor authentication is enabled` and that `You have configured 1 device`:

 {: .image-popup}
 ![Screenshot -- Enable U2F -- Step 5](/management/account/enable-u2f-4.png)